Team

-Fascial Connections Myofascial Release and Wellness Centre has grown to a team of therapists (Registered Massage Therapy, Physiotherapy and Osteopathy) who possess a passion to pursue excellence in what they do professionally and personally.
+Fascial Connections Myofascial Release and Wellness Centre is an incredible team of therapists from; Registered Massage Therapy, Physiotherapy and Osteopathy.
+We all possess a passion to pursue excellence in what we do professionally and personally.

 All of our Therapists are fully regulated and are members in good standing with the College Massage Therapist of Ontario, the College of Physiotherapists of Ontario.